 – Clear the nasopharynx (nose-blowing or nasal lavages) to prevent secondary respiratory infection and improve the child’s comfort.

 – Clean the eyes with clean water 2 times daily and administer retinol on D1 and D2 (see Xerophthalmia, Chapter 5) to prevent ocular complications.

 – In children under 5 years: amoxicillin PO for 5 days as a preventive measure (reduction of respiratory and ocular infections).

-– In the event of watery diarrhoea without dehydration: oral rehydration according to WHO Plan A (Appendix 2).
+– In the event of watery diarrhoea without dehydration: oral rehydration according to WHO Plan A (see Dehydration, Chapter 1).

 – Insert a nasogastric tube for a few days if oral lesions prevent the child from drinking.